 The Frame platform allows admins to define “active capacity” for certain times of day for certain days of the week.
 For example, you may want your minimum and buffer increased during specific hours on specific days when you expect an increase in usage.
 To schedule active capacity, simply click anywhere on the “Active Capacity” table to create a start time and then drag to the end time.
 This can be adjusted at any time by clicking from the desired start/end edge and dragging.

 System Capacity by System Type¶

 Admins can define platform capacity depending on the instance type being used.
-For example, you may have a team of graphic designers who would require access to a GPU-backed instance type for a few hours during the week.
-You can set active capacity for that instance type by clicking on the corresponding instance type tab and defining those values.
+For example, you may have a team of power users requiring an instance type with more RAM or vCPUs.
+You can then set active capacity for that instance type by clicking on the corresponding instance type tab and defining those values.

 Add Production Pool¶

 Admins can add additional production pools for a given cloud infrastructure.
 To add a new production pool, go to Capacity from the Dashboard and click on the “+ Add Instance Type” option to the right of the existing production pools.

 You will be able to select the instance type you wish to add from the list of available instance types and click “Add”.

 The selected instance type will now be added to your set of production pools.

 Administrators can add additional custom instance types to their cloud accounts by following the instructions listed in our cloud management documentation.